You are here

 - Improving the quality of care, by increasing the quality set-aside, increasing support for child care providers, and targeting initiatives to help priority populations.

 View NAEYC’s summary, written with CLASP and the EducationCounsel, about how states can spend $10 billion in new child care relief funding for CCDBG.
 Want to go back to the beginning?
-Here are NAEYC's recommendations submitted during the 2014 CCDBG reauthorization and rulemaking processes.
+Here are NAEYC's recommendations submitted during the 2014 CCDBG reauthorization and rulemaking processes, and the 2023 rulemaking process (plus joint comments).
 Many of our recommendations—reflecting the strengths and needs of our members and partners across the country—were incorporated into law!

 Every three years, states have to write a plan, which is approved by the Administration for Children and Families, detailing how they will achieve the law’s goals and spend the funding that Congress allocates to implement CCDBG.
 These plans are public and educators and families can and should engage with their appropriate state department or agency when plans are being developed and updated.
 All states have requirements they must meet in terms of health and safety regulations, eligibility requirements for families, training and professional development for early childhood educators, licensing and monitoring for programs, and opportunities for quality improvement across the system—but states also have significant flexibility around the implementation of these requirements as they distribute the funds throughout their communities.
 NAEYC encourages states to use flexibilities to increase the implementation and equitable utilization of contracts and grants to increase program stability and support the ECE workforce.
 NAEYC also encourages states not to look to deregulation as a strategy for supply-building.
 The truth is that deregulation won't solve child care, but it will decrease safety, quality, and supply.
 (If you're an advocate, here is another resource with options and advocacy actions to pursue instead and a resource specifically on providing child care for child care providers - plus slides and a webinar recording!)